MicrosoftDocs/azure-devops-docs/docs/pipelines/archive/apps/java/quick-to-azure.md

 ---
-title: Quick Start - Build and Deploy a Java app | VSTS
+title: Quick Start - Build and Deploy a Java app | Azure Pipelines
-description: Set up a continuous integration (CI) build for your Java app, and then a continuous deployment (CD) release to Azure using VSTS ms.topic: conceptual ms.prod: devops ms.technology: devops-cicd
+description: Set up a continuous integration (CI) build for your Java app, and then a continuous deployment (CD) release to Azure using Azure Pipelines ms.topic: conceptual ms.prod: devops ms.technology: devops-cicd